 If you're about to go on holiday or a business trip, the last thing you want to worry about is jet lag.
-Unfortunately, it is a very common problem for travellers, whether they only do so occasionally or often.
-The term jet lag refers to the disturbance to normal sleep patterns and associated disorientation that occurs when you travel through three or more time zones, disrupting your body clock (circadian rhythm).
+Unfortunately, it is a very common problem for many of those who travel long distances, or frequently travel by air.
+The term jet lag refers to the disturbance of normal sleep patterns and associated disorientation that occurs when you travel through three or more time zones, disrupting your body clock (circadian rhythm).

 Jet lag is an extremely common condition that is an often unavoidable consequence of long distance air travel.
 Flying through different time zones disrupts your natural body clock, which controls things like your sleep patterns and when you get hungry.
 When this disruption occurs, your body may take some time to adjust, causing you to experience associated symptoms.
 Such symptoms include drowsiness and a general lack of energy.
 These symptoms tend to become more pronounced as more time zones are passed through.

 In simple terms, jet lag is caused when an individual travels through several time zones via air travel.
 This occurs because of the disruption to your circadian rhythm.
 Your circadian rhythm, commonly referred to as the body clock, maintains your body's natural routines, such as when you want to eat and sleep.
 Your body depends on this routine to function properly, and an integral part of it is when your body is exposed to light and darkness throughout a 24 hour cycle.

-There is no way to guarantee that you will not get jet lag, but it is possible to reduce its effects if you are prepared.
-Before you travel, you can prepare for the sleep disruption by going to bed either an hour earlier or an hour later, depending on your direction of travel.
+There is no way to guarantee that you will not get jet lag, but it is possible to reduce its effects, if you are prepared.
+Before you travel, you can prepare for the sleep disruption by going to bed either an hour earlier, or an hour later, depending on your direction of travel.
 Try to reduce the stress that can be related to air travel, as this can worsen jet lag symptoms.
 Checking in online, for example, can be a helpful way of reducing flight-related stress and anxiety.
 During the flight itself, make sure you are well hydrated and try to keep your alcohol and caffeine intake limited.

 Jet lag is an uncomfortable condition that affects people who travel across different time zones.
 Although it's not entirely avoidable, there are ways to help you adjust quicker to the time in your new destination.Click here to find the right treatment for you